 From 1989 to 1991, Ms. Morales represented plaintiffs in civil actions primarily involving vehicular accidents and other miscellaneous tort actions involving police brutality from initial investigatory stages up to arbitration proceedings.
 During this time, Ms. Morales also litigated claims at various Worker’s Compensation Appeals Boards and Rehabilitation Units in Southern California.

-From 1992 to 1998, Ms. Morales represented self insured employers such as City of Santa Ana, County of Orange, Long Beach Unified School District, Montebello Unified School District, Orange County Transit Authority, in the defense of worker’s compensation claims in trial and appellate work.
+From 1992 to 1998, Ms. Morales represented self-insured employers such as the City of Santa Ana, County of Orange, Long Beach Unified School District, Montebello Unified School District, Orange County Transit Authority, in the defense of worker’s compensation claims in trial and appellate work.

 Ms. Morales was admitted to practice law in the State of California in December of 1989.

 She has earned a Juris Doctorate Degree from Western State University, Fullerton, California in 1987.
 She earned her Bachelor of Arts Degree from the University of Irvine, Irvine, California in 1980.